Nesvilab/MSFragger/tutorial_glyco-fragger.md

 Mass offset and open searches will generate PSMs with delta mass values corresponding to glycan masses.
-These delta mass values do not contain localization information in the output PSM table (yet) and so will not be rolled up to the peptide and protein.tsv output tables. *Conversion of delta masses to modifications with localization information is coming soon in a future release of MSFragger*, which will enable use of all typical summary reports produced by philosopher and quantification tools.
-Until then, results can be interpreted in several ways:
+These delta mass values do not contain localization information in the output PSM table (by default) and so will not be rolled up to the peptide and protein.tsv output tables.
+This can be changed with the mass_diff_to_variable_mod parameter (see above), which can be used to make the output compatible with quantification tools.
+Note, however, that this prevents re-localization with PTM-Shepherd, which should be disabled when using.

 - PTM-Shepherd (available in FragPipe) can be used on the output of mass offset or open glyco searches.
 It aggregates observed delta mass values into modifications